-As most legends go, this one started a long time ago and far away.
+As most legends go, this one started a long time ago and is far away.
 6,494 miles in fact.
 The year was 2004.
-Most know him as the “American Sniper” but his official job was a sniper for Charlie Platoon of SEAL Team 3.
+Most know him as the “American Sniper” but his official job was as a sniper for Charlie Platoon of SEAL Team 3.

 His name?
 Chris Kyle.

 During the battle for Fallujah, Kyle and other snipers were assigned to provide support for Marine units assigned to take the city – house by house and block by block.
-Normally, these duties included leapfrogging with the ground assault teams by taking control of a building that offered good firing positions from which to cover the advancing Marines with long range rifle fire.
+Normally, these duties included leapfrogging with the ground assault teams by taking control of a building that offered good firing positions from which to cover the advancing Marines with long-range rifle fire.

 One day, however, Kyle was literally on the ground with his Marines when they heard of another group of Marines pinned down by some serious insurgent resistance.
 With reports of trapped and wounded men, Kyle and the Marines with him immediately moved to aid and extract the stranded team.

 Just after providing cover fire so the pinned down group could return to safety, Kyle turned to make the run back himself, only to see one more Marine lying wounded in the street.
 In his words, this is what happened next.

 “Out of the corner of my eye, I saw a body sprawled on the ground.
 He had Marine camis.
 Where he came from, whether he’d been there when I arrived or crawled there from somewhere else, I have no idea.
 I ran over to him, and saw that he’d been shot in both legs.
 I slapped a new mag into my gun, then grabbed the back of his body armor and pulled him with me as I retreated.
 At some point as I ran, one of the insurgents threw a frag.
 The grenade exploded somewhere nearby.
 Pieces of wall peppered my side, from my butt cheek down to my knee.
 By some lucky chance, my pistol took the biggest fragment.
 It was pure luck – it might have put a nice hole in my leg.”